fasttime/Q-exact/Q-exact.md

 <a name="new_Q"></a>
 ##new Q(value)
-Creates a new instance of `Q` with a specified value.
+Creates a new instance of a `Q` with a specified value.
 The constructor can be used with or without the `new` operator, e.g. `new Q(2.5)` or `Q(2.5)`.

 **Params**

-- value  - The numeric value of the object being created.
+- value `number` - The numeric value of the object being created.

 **Errors**